 - A single event that is performed to determine the outcome is called a trial.

 - All possible trials that constitute a well-defined set of possible outcomes are collectively called an experiment/sample space.

 The empirical probability of an event that may happen is given by:

 Probability of event to happen P(E)=Number of favourable outcomes/Total number of outcomes

-Considering a fair coin, there are only two possible outcomes that is either getting heads or tails.
+Consider a fair coin.
+There are only two possible outcomes that are either getting heads or tails.

 Number of possible outcomes = 2

 Number of outcomes to get head = 1